BryanKoo/english-word-translation/README.md

 We can use online Japanese dictionary services for English words.
 Because this project needs short translating words, one service has selected and prepared for crawling.

+## Translation examples
+Meanings of homograph should be unified as the table below.

+English word | J/apanese equivalent words
+a.m. | 午前
+abdominal | 腹の,腹筋
+bear | 支える,クマ

 ## How to execute
 1. download python files.
 2. create a sub directory /words and put a text file all_words.csv where each line has a english word to be translated.